rugbyprof/1063-Data-Structures/Assignments/02_Program_1/README.md

 Convert the pink image to a text file, you will see that it is a ***44x44*** sized image and every pixel has the values: ***255 82 135***.

 If you make this your starter programs input file, it shouldn't be to hard to add some code to simply change each pixel to a different color.
 Try ***any*** other color.
 [Here](http://www.rapidtables.com/web/color/RGB_Color.htm) is an rgb color chart.
-Place your code snippet here: `//We could make any changes we want to the color image here` in the code.
+Place your code wherever you find this comment in the starter: `//We could make any changes we want to the color image here`.

 Now upload your new file, and see your new image.
 If it's correct, then you have the basic process down.